 Two permanent waterfalls cascade down sheer cliffs to plunge into the waters of the fjord: Lady Bowen Falls and Stirling Falls.
 After heavy rain, however, any number of waterfalls could suddenly appear from above and drape the forested cliffs in watery curtains.
 Lucky for us, it rains a lot in Milford Sound.
 With rain falling 182 day each year on average, it is one of the wettest places on Earth.

 New Zealand’s longest lake (50 miles), and the world’s third largest in area, Lake Wakatipu is overlooked by the aptly named Remarkables mountain range.
 From the air, it is shaped like a sharp-curved “S.” At its greatest depth (an astounding 1,020 feet), its floor lies below sea level.

 The setting of Lake Wakatipu is truly spectacular, and the people of Queenstown are fortunate to be right in its midst.
 Our Wonders of New Zealand spends three nights in this charming city, giving you ample time to take in the alpine beauty.
 A cruise aboard the TSS Earnslaw takes you along the lake’s shores to admire the vistas.
 Keep your eyes open for Mallards, black-billed gulls, and pied shags, a type of cormorant native to the region.
 If the lake looks familiar, that’s because it was used as a backdrop for several scenes in The Lord of the Rings trilogy.

-Discover the magnificent beauty of New Zealand in a Discovery Tours small group!
-Click here for trip details!
+Discover the magnificent beauty of New Zealand on a Gate 1 Travel escorted tour!